8.1 The purpose of witness interviews

 8.2 Need to consult relevant authorities

-Witness interviews may be conducted in the United States without consulting government authorities; however, when US-related investigations require interviewing witnesses in non-US jurisdictions, the investigation team should determine whether it is permissible under local laws to conduct witness interviews and whether restrictions or regulations apply to any interviews that are conducted.
+Witness interviews may be conducted in the United States without consulting government authorities; however, when US-related investigations require interviewing witnesses in non-US jurisdictions, the key issues may include whether it is permissible under local laws to conduct witness interviews and whether restrictions or regulations apply to any interviews that are conducted.
 Labour laws and employment-context data protection laws may limit the investigation team’s ability to conduct witness interviews in some jurisdictions.
-For example, labour laws in some jurisdictions, such as Finland and France, may require consulting with local employee representatives, including union committees or works councils, before initiating witness interviews.
+For example, labour laws in some jurisdictions may require consulting with local employee representatives, including union committees or works councils, before initiating witness interviews.
 Local laws may also dictate how counsel is able to interact with employees who have retained independent legal counsel.

 8.3 Employee co-operation

 US employment agreements and corporate policies typically obligate employees to co-operate with a company’s investigations, and employees may face disciplinary action, including potential termination, for failing to co-operate.
 Although employees in the United States are free to obtain independent legal advice in the face of a potential interview, they are nonetheless obliged to co-operate with their employer and its counsel.
 Indeed, a recent appellate court decision affirmed an employer’s right to terminate an employee for refusing to co-operate with an internal investigation.
 This means companies have broad authority to dictate when and where interviews take place and to impose rules governing the attendance and participation of an employee’s counsel.
 Depending on the situation, companies may provide legal representation for employees to ensure they have fully considered their legal exposure and are well prepared for interviews.
 A company may be required to advance legal fees and expenses to certain of its employees depending on the laws in a company’s state of incorporation and its own by-laws or internal policies.